VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_model.md

 In our case, it tells us that `Beer` is a model to simulate the light interception process.

 Then comes the parameters names, and their types.
-The type of the parameters is given by the user at instantiation in our example.
+The type of parameters is given by the user at instantiation in our example.
 This is done using the `T` notation as follows:

 - we say that our structure `Beer` is a parameterized `struct` by putting `T` in between brackets after the name of the `struct`
 - We put `::T` after our parameter name in the `struct`.
 This way Julia knows that our parameter will be of type `T`.